lockss/laaws-dev-scripts/runcluster/README.md

 individually with `-c` or load all tdb .xml files in a directory with -x, e.g., `-x ../../<plugin-project>/target/tdbxml`.

+Additional config parameters may be placed in config/cluster.opt .
+This file is not under source control so is a better place for users to set params than either lockss.xml or cluster.xml.
+It's a Java Properties file, not xml, so only simple assignments are allowed.
+E.g., to set the log level of MyClass to debug3:

+    org.lockss.log.MyClass.level=debug3

 ## V4 Changes:

 - Derby is supported, and is the default.
 Use -pg for PostgreSQL.